 The first part of this guide covers the medical condition itself.
 It starts with a general definition of what a nut allergy is, how it is caused, and how it is managed.
 We will also look at how people are diagnosed with peanut allergies, and also what the main symptoms can be.
 You will find information covering how severe a reaction can be, including full anaphylactic shock.
 We then move on to look at how common these kinds of allergies are, and whether a person can develop a nut allergy later in life or not.
 The final information in this section of the guide covers the legal requirements for UK retailers to divulge the nut content of foods on the label.

 The final part of this guide will introduce the Accident Claims UK accident, injury and illness claims service.
-Using this service is a very simple and effective way for you to have your personal injury claim processed, with no financial risk at all.
+Using this service is a very simple and effective way for you to have your personal injury compensation claim processed, with no financial risk at all.
 If you have any questions about this service or the contents of this guide, speak to one of the Accident Claims UK team on the number at the end of the page, they will answer them for you.

 You can find some excellent information about nut allergies in general, published by the NHS at this link: